 Treatment Options for Hand Veins

 There are a number of different treatment options available for the removal of hand veins.
-While hand vein injection is considered to be the most common form of treatment, phlebectomy is often the most effective treatment method.
-Both are fast, simple, virtually painless, and can usually be completed in one office visit without anesthetic.
+While doctors consider hand vein injection to be the most common form of treatment, phlebectomy is often the most effective treatment method.
+Both are fast, simple, virtually painless, and you can usually complete them in one office visit without anesthetic.

 Springboro’s Trusted Treatment Center for Hand Veins